 - Super Speed: What Dual-Pedal System is translated as.

 One of the newest VSSE agents and the Player 2 character.

-- Bishōnen: He is by far, the most good looking protagonist in Time Crisis.
+- Bishōnen: He is by far, one of the most good looking characters in Time Crisis.

 - Blue Oni: To Luke's red.

 - Expy: Of Jay of Rolling Thunder 3.

 - Super Speed: What Dual-Pedal System is translated as.

 She serves as a dispatcher for Robert Baxter, Luke O'Neil, and Marc Godart during the events of the fifth game.